 3. Employ a coalition of stakeholders

-By including a broad base of your affected audiences, you expand the strategic conversation to gain greater clarity around the issues, to get key people to begin to talk about the issues, and to build support.
-Employ small sessions for formal and informal conversation among workgroups to generate give-and-take exchanges regarding specific proposals until a broad consensus is reached about the direction of the new strategy.
+By including a broad base of your affected audiences, you expand the strategic conversation to gain greater clarity around the issues, to get key people to begin to talk about the issues and to build support.
+Employ small sessions for formal and informal conversations among workgroups to generate give-and-take exchanges regarding specific proposals until a broad consensus is reached about the direction of the new strategy.